mauriciomlourenco/mauriciomlourenco/README.md

-## 👋 Hi, welcome to my profile!
+## 👋 Hello!
+Welcome to my profile!

-<p align="justify">Hello!
-I am a Computer Engineer with a deep passion for programming and software development.
-I began my journey in technology during high school through a technical course in IT, where I quickly became fascinated with coding and the challenges it presented.
-This early interest drove me to pursue further knowledge, and I graduated with a degree in Computer Engineering from the Federal University of Santa Maria.
-I now have over three years of professional experience, with two years specifically in front-end development.</p>
+<p align="justify">I'm a Computer Engineer passionate about programming and software development.
+My journey in technology started during high school with a technical IT course, where I quickly discovered my love for coding.
+This passion led me to pursue a degree in Computer Engineering at the Federal University of Santa Maria.</p>

-<p align="justify">Throughout my career, I've had the opportunity to work in multidisciplinary teams, always committed to delivering value and quality to clients.
-In every project, I strive to overcome challenges and continuously enhance my skills, focusing on creating efficient, user-centered solutions.</p>
+<p align="justify">With over three years of professional experience, primarily in front-end development, I have worked on complex projects, collaborating with multidisciplinary teams to deliver high-quality, user-focused solutions.
+One of my key projects involved developing a multi-language web application with intricate business rules, evolving from a solo effort into a team-driven success.</p>

-<p align="justify">In my current role, I initially took on the responsibility of front-end development for two complex projects as the sole interface developer.
-I developed screens from Figma mockups provided by the design team, including a robust web application that supports four languages (Portuguese, English, Spanish, and French) and features intricate business rules.
-As the projects evolved, additional demands and tight deadlines required the addition of more developers to the team.
-Working together, we successfully completed the projects and delivered a product that met client expectations.</p>
+<p align="justify">Always eager to grow, I recently completed a postgraduate degree in Software Engineering, expanding my knowledge in project management, UX, and data analysis.
+Currently, I am diving into Java, Spring Boot, and NodeJS to broaden my back-end expertise, aiming to become a full-stack developer.
+My next challenge?
+Exploring mobile development with React Native and Flutter.</p>

-<p align="justify">My current goal is to continue advancing as a developer.
-Recently, I completed a postgraduate degree in Software Engineering, gaining new knowledge in project management, user experience (UX), and data analysis.
-I am also exploring technologies like Java, Spring Boot, and NodeJS to expand my expertise in back-end development with the aim of becoming a full-stack developer.
-In the future, I plan to deepen my knowledge of mobile development, focusing on React Native and Flutter.</p>
+<p align="justify">Feel free to explore my repositories and connect with me! 🚀</p>

 ### 🚀 Status